 Hahaa!!
 Right up my alley!
-Halestorm at its best, delivering some solid Hard Rock and then some with The Strange Case of …!
+Halestorm at its best, delivering some solid Heavy Rock and then some with The Strange Case of …!

 Taking off at full speed, Lzzy Hale is doing her very best with aggressive vocals of love and pain.
 Feelings about rock shows and … soft stuff.
 Yes!
 You heard right!!
 SOFT stuff, not only tough like on the previous record.
 On their previous one you were wondering who is the toughest guy on the set.
 No woman there, right?
 Lzzy – are you getting old or what?

-Of course there is not much new in this album, apart from the more soulful tracks that were thrown in.
+Of course there is not much new in this album.
+Apart from adding a gazillion of amps to an already loud style.
+And the more soulful tracks that were thrown in.
 And THIS is brave from them to do so, albeit that they take a risk or two.
 Reason being that the slower songs are sometimes so full of soft emotions that the hard-core fans could walk away.

 And then, there are the more puritan parts of the fan crowd that might think there is too much sex on The Strange Case Of….
 But this is part of the allure, folks.
 And always has been.
 Remember the age-old ‘sex, drugs and rock’n’roll’ often used in early rock and metal?
 This is still going and for sure selling records.
 Make no mistake about it.

 The mixture between goddamn friggin’ riffing and soloing and – all of a sudden – rock hard, highly emotional soft stuff coming up is just irresistible.
 This is what we are looking for.
 The Strange Case of… clearly is a step up from their last production Halestorm that rocked me right out of my reverie when first listening to it.

 And all this in a somewhat stale scene that just does not produce a lot of good material anymore.
 Of course, forever apart from the dominating age-old rock grandpas that soon will have a heart attack on stage (or elsewhere, if they fool around…).